hzw456/vibeProcessBar/README.md

 - Translucent frosted glass effect, doesn't obstruct workspace
 - Draggable to any position
-- Double-click to jump to the corresponding window
+- **Double-click to jump to the corresponding task window** (requires macOS Accessibility permission)
 - Always on top, always visible

 ### 📊 Multi-task Management